-As you can see from the above example, we capture the packets that are either going to/from www.auckland.ac.nz and we intentionally ping (send ICMP Request packets) to that host.
-In total, eight packets have been captured (and total 140 packets are observed).
+As you can see from the above example, we capture the packets that are going to and from www.auckland.ac.nz and we intentionally ping (i.e., send ICMP Request packets) to that host.
+In total, eight packets have been captured (and total 140 packets were observed).
 To better understand the output lines of windump, we will explain the first two.
 At time 17:05:59.169380, an IP packet (ICMP echo request) from IP address 130.216.37.108 was sent to IP address 130.216.11.141, and vice versa for the second line (ICMP echo reply).
 Notice that the reply ICMP packet's ID and sequence number is the same as the first line, indicating that the response is to the initial request.
 Further, length 40 indicates that the ICMP packet size is 40 bytes, but the full frame (captured) size is 74 bytes.
-This is because of the frame header (14) + IP header (20) + ICMP header (8) + Payload (32) = 74.
+This is because of the Ethernet frame header (14) + IP header (20) + ICMP header (8) + Payload (32) = 74.
 As well, you can find the ping RTT more precisely by differencing the two times, i.e., .169668 - .169380 = 0.000288 = 0.288ms.
-(Note you can do this by adding -tt to display the time differences for consecutive packets).
+(You can do this the lazy way by adding -ttt in the Windump command, to display the time differences for consecutive packets).

 An ICMP packet's payload does not contain much meaningful data.
 Nevertheless, to print out what is being captured in ASCII format, you can add -A which will display the contents of each packet in ASCII.
 This can be useful if the packets contain typical HTML objects.

-Often network administrators store the captured packets into files for later analysis.
-Here, we have not yet saved these captured packets into disk storage.
-To do so, you need to add -w followed by a path/directory and file name.
+To store the captured packets into a file for later analysis, you need to add -w followed by a path/directory and file name (using the IP address instead of the host name this time):

-'''

-D:\>windump -i2 -waaa.bpf -n host 130.216.11.141
+D: \ > windump -i2 -waaa.pcap -n host 130.216.11.141

-'''

-This command will save the captured packets into a file called aaa.bpf instead of printing them out.
-Although a file extension name could be different, windump uses a common format, known as Berkeley Packet Filter.
+This command will save the captured packets into a file called aaa.pcap in the current directory, instead of printing them out.
+Although the file extension name could be different, windump uses a common format, for packet capture, originally known as Berkeley Packet Filter.
 This file is often called an offline traffic data trace or simply a trace file.
-You can also read back such saved files by replacing -i2 with -r followed by the file's path/directory and file name.
+You can also read back such saved files with Windump by replacing -i2 with -r followed by the file's path/directory and file name:

-'''

-D:\>windump -raaa.bpf -n

-'''
+D: \ > windump -raaa.pcap -n

 You need to be aware of the fact that capturing and saving packets can require a large amount of storage.
-For example, capturing packets from a gateway link transferring at 20-30MB/s may sound a little, but producing a trace file for a whole day can easily fill up the disk space, e.g., it would require at least 1.7TB.
-Also, disk storage may be a bottleneck if it cannot write faster than the data rate observed on the network link, resulting packet drops.
-Furthermore, CPU and disk usage is higher when capturing a full payload of the packets, which can also cause packet drops.
+For example, capturing packets from a gateway link transferring at 20-30MB/s for a whole day would require at least 1.7TB.
+Also, disk storage may be a bottleneck if it cannot write faster than the data rate observed on the network link, resulting in packet drops.
+Furthermore, CPU and disk usage is higher when capturing the full payload of the packets, which can also cause packet drops.
 For these reasons, full payload traces are rarely used.
-Instead, it is possible to just capture the packet headers and still obtain vital network information.
-To capture a limited number of bytes for each packet, you need to add -s followed by the number of bytes.
+Instead, it is possible to just capture the packet headers and still obtain useful network information.
+To capture a limited number of bytes for each packet, you need to add -s (for 'snapshot') followed by the number of bytes.